esphome/esphome-docs/components/sprinkler.rst

 - Adjustable "valve open delay" to help ensure valves are fully closed before the next one is opened
 - Enable/disable for each individual valve, allowing valves to be omitted from a full cycle of the system
 - A multiplier value to proportionally increase or decrease the run duration for all valves/zones
+- Ability to:
-- Ability to run only a single valve/zone for its configured run duration
+  - Run only a single valve/zone for its configured run duration
+  - Pause and resume a cycle
-- Ability to iterate through valves/zones in forward or reverse order
+  - Iterate through valves/zones in forward or reverse order

 .. code-block:: yaml